Sylvain Geboers: Early years

 Geboers was born in Balen, Belgium on 28 March 1945 and grew up in nearby Mol, Belgium.
 His father was an amateur motocross racer who owned a petrol station that also sold automobiles, mopeds and scooters.
 Sylvain Geboers was the oldest of five brothers with Eric Geboers being the youngest, 16 years his junior.
 All five brothers followed their father's lead and became motorcycle racers.
 A supporter's club was formed out of a desire to help further the racing careers of the Geboers brothers.
 For nearly 30 years, from the beginning of Sylvain's career in the early 1960s to the end of Eric's career in 1990, the supporter's club remained active by raising funds through subscription fees and by organizing tours to watch the brothers compete.

 Geboers began motocross racing at the age of 16 riding a large, heavy 500cc four-stroke motorcycle.
 By the time he was 17 years old, he had won the 500cc Belgian Junior National Championship riding a BSA Gold Star motorcycle.
 He became known as a sand track specialist because of the many sand tracks located near his home in Belgium, and across the border in Holland.
 Sand tracks require great stamina as well as high speeds to avoid getting bogged down in the deep, sandy soil.

 At the age of 19, Geboers surged to prominence in his first world championship race at the 1964 500cc Belgian Grand Prix.
-The Belgian Grand Prix was held at a storied racetrack in the forests surrounding the picturesque hilltop Citadel of Namur.
-First held in 1947, the Namur circuit was known as the Monaco of the motocross grand prix circuit in reference to the prestigious Formula One race.
+The setting of the Belgian Grand Prix was a rugged, narrow track in the forests surrounding the picturesque hilltop Citadel of Namur.
+First held in 1947, the Namur Grand Prix was revered by motocross enthusiasts in the same manner that auto racing enthusiasts considered the Monaco Grand Prix to be the crown jewel of the Formula One season.
 In the first heat race he finished in fourth-place ahead of former World Champions Bill Nilsson (Jawa), Sten Lundin (Lito) and Rolf Tibblin (Hedlund).

 Geboers earned a place on the Belgian team in the 1964 Motocross des Nations held at Hawkstone Park, England.
 He placed ninth in the first heat race then scored an impressive second place in the second heat behind the reigning World Champion, Jeff Smith (BSA).
 His score helped the Belgian team finish second to the British team.